Cry (Kelly Clarkson song)

 "Cry" is a song by American singer and songwriter Kelly Clarkson, taken from her fourth studio album, All I Ever Wanted (2009).
 It was written by Clarkson, Jason Halbert and Mark Townsend, with production being done by Howard Benson.
 It was released as the album's fourth single (fifth and final overall) only in Australia and Germany; it was released as a digital download on March 12, 2010 in Germany and added to Australian radio stations on March 15, 2010.

 "Cry" is a pop rock ballad, with Clarkson adding that it is a "waltz" ballad with influences of country music.
 Inspired by a friendship that went sour, lyrically, "Cry" talks about betrayal.
-The song received mostly positive reviews from music critics, who agreed the song matched Clarkson's ability to dominate a ballad, while also praising her vocals on the track.
+The song received positive reviews from music critics, who agreed the song matched Clarkson's ability to dominate a ballad, while also praising her vocals on the track and the track's composition.
 The song was covered by Lea Michele on a season three episode of Glee, and her version charted in Canada, Ireland and the United Kingdom.